Gum Disease Treatment – Rowley, MA

 Helping Your Infected Gums Heal

 When the bacteria in your mouth infects your gums and the bone that supports your teeth, you are suffering from gum disease (sometimes called periodontal disease).
-About three-quarters of adult tooth loss is linked to periodontal disease, but fortunately, Dr. J. Peter St. Clair has a few treatment options to help stop the infection.
+About three-quarters of adult tooth loss is linked to periodontal disease, but fortunately, Dr. J. Peter St. Clair has a few options for gum disease treatment in Rowley, MA to help stop the infection.

 Why Choose J. Peter St. Clair, DMD for Gum Disease Treatment?

 - Advanced Techniques for Detecting Gum Disease Early

 - Welcoming Environment for Patients of All Ages